monika2333/edu_news_pipeline/README.md

 - Default limit: 500 articles (clamped by `PROCESS_LIMIT` if set)
 - Reads author tokens from `TOUTIAO_AUTHORS_PATH`
 - Writes new rows to `toutiao_articles`
-- Skips articles already present in Supabase
+- Skips articles already present in the database

 ### Summarise Worker